spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-split-products-by-stores.md

     - title: Persistence ACL feature walkthrough
       link: docs/marketplace/dev/feature-walkthroughs/page.version/persistence-acl-feature-walkthrough/persistence-acl-feature-walkthrough.html
 ---
-This article explains how you can split products by stores.
+This document explains how you can split products by stores.
 For more clarity, we consider an example of a shop with two stores: DE and AT.
 For each store, we want to create separate _Product Manager_ roles:

 - DE product manager
 - AT product manager